sebhofmann/observo/README.md

-# Obsero
+# observo

-Obsero is a JavaFX application for monitoring and displaying Zabbix messages.
+observo is a JavaFX application for monitoring and displaying Zabbix messages.

 ## Prerequisites
 - Java 17 or higher